dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 Setting those bits must be done only once at early stages of boot process (probably one of the first thing we do).

 ### PML4 & PDPR & PD

-PML4 and PDPR entry structure are identical, while the PD one has few differences.
+PML4 and PDPR entry structures are identical, while the PD one has few differences.
 Let's begin by looking at the structure of the first two types:

 |63     | 62        | 51 ...
 40            | 39 ...
 12              | 11  ...
 9 |
 |-------|-----------|----------------------|------------------------|------------|